Search Amazon.com:

 • Didn't this game used to be in arcades?

 The last arcade fighting game was Dead Or Alive 2 Millennium on the Naomi Hardware.
 From then on DOA3 and DOA4 were both developed for the Xbox hardware.
-DOA5 however will be out for both PS3 and X360 and a PSVita build is in development.
+DOA5 however will be out for both PS3 and X360 and a PSVita port was developed a year later.

 • The last DOA I played was DOA2.
 What's changed?